Asymptotic Bayes-optimality under sparsity of some multiple testing procedures: Discussion

-The Benjamini-Hochberg procedure can only be directly applied when the distribution under the null hypothesis is completely specified, i.e. when $\sigma$ is known.
-In the case of testing a simple null hypothesis (i.e. when $\sigma_0=0$), $\sigma$ can be estimated using replicates.
+The Benjamini--Hochberg procedure can only be directly applied when the distribution under the null hypothesis is completely specified, that is, when $\sigma$ is known.
+In the case of testing a simple null hypothesis (i.e., when $\sigma_0=0$), $\sigma$ can be estimated using replicates.
 The precision of this estimation depends on the number of replicates and can be arbitrarily good.
-In the case where $\sigma_0>0$ (i.e. when we want to distinguish large signals from background noise), the situation is quite different.
-In this case, $\sigma$ can only be estimated by pooling the information from all the test statistics using, for example, empirical Bayes methods (see e.g. \cite{BGT}).
-While the simulation results reported in \cite{BGT} show that for very small $p$ BH can outperform Bayesian approximations to the oracle even in this context, it is rather unlikely that such a plug-in version of BH is asymptotically optimal in the case where $p\propto m^{-1}$.
-A thorough theoretical comparison of empirical Bayes versions of BH with Bayesian approximations to the Bayes oracle and an analysis of their asymptotic optimality remains an interesting topic for future research.
+In the case where $\sigma_0>0$ (i.e., when we want to distinguish large signals from background noise), the situation is quite different.
+In this case, $\sigma$ can only be estimated by pooling the information from all the test statistics.
+The related modifications of the maximum likelihood method for estimating parameters in the sparse mixture (\ref{modelX}) are discussed in~\cite{BGT}.
+More sophisticated methods for estimating parameters of the normal null distribution in case of no parametric assumptions on the form of the alternative are provided in~\cite{E1} and~\cite{JinCai}.
+In~\cite{CJ} it is proved that for $\beta<1/2$ the proposed estimators based on the empirical characteristic function are minimax rate optimal.
+Simulation results reported in~\cite{BGT} show that in the parametric setting of (\ref {modelX}) and for very small $p$, the plug-in versions of BH at FDR level $\alpha=0.05$ outperform Bayesian approximations to the oracle.
+We believe that this is due to the fact that BH does not require the estimation of $p$, which is rather difficult when $p$ is very small.
+Despite this relatively good behavior of BH, it is rather unlikely that the plug-in versions of BH are asymptotically optimal in the case where $p\propto m^{-1}$.
+A thorough theoretical comparison of empirical Bayes versions of BH with Bayesian approximations to the Bayes oracle and an analysis of their asymptotic optimality remains an interesting problem for future research.

+Model (\ref{modelX}) assumes that the statistics for different tests are independent.
+In principle, the model and the methods proposed in this paper can be extended to cover the situation of dependent test statistics.
+However, in that case the optimal Bayes solution for the compound decision problem will be more difficult to obtain.
+In particular the optimal Bayes classifier for the $i$th test may depend on the values of all other test statistics, leading to a rather complicated Bayes oracle.
+We believe that under specific dependency structures BH may still retain its asymptotic optimality properties.
+The detailed analysis of this problem requires a thorough new investigation and remains an open problem for future research.